david-istvan/ethereum-cloning-tse-replication-package/README.md

 To run the clone analysis, please, refer to the repository of the NiCad extension developed for this study.

 The image is maintained on [Docker Hub](https://hub.docker.com/repository/docker/faizank/nicad6).
-The tag corresponding to the image in the `/docker` folder of this replication package can be obtained by running: `docker pull faizank/nicad6:TSE`.
+The tag corresponding tag can be obtained by running: `docker pull faizank/nicad6:TSE`.

 The following process assumes [docker](https://docs.docker.com/get-started/) is installed and working correctly.